 It’s important to think through the timelines of the patient’s needs when planning their legal and financial futures.
 Though getting through a conversation addressing all the sensitive issues outlined may be difficult, it will benefit both the patient and their loved ones immensely in the long run.
 Proper financial and legal planning and communication cuts down on immediate stressors like finding funding for care costs, and greatly minimizes later disputes by providing an account of the patient’s wishes.

-The FLAG program allows qualified individuals to receive advanced funds based on the face value of their life insurance policy and can be a great option for those who need to finance the immediate future.
-Find out more about the Funds for Living and Giving (FLAG )program to learn how to help give your loved ones peace of mind.
+The Funds For Living Program allows qualified individuals to receive advanced funds based on the face value of their life insurance policy and can be a great option for those who need to finance the immediate future.
+Find out more about the Funds for Living Program to learn how to help give your loved ones peace of mind.

 Disclaimer: Fifth Season Financial is not a financial advisor or consultant and recommends that you speak to an advisor or expert before making any significant financial decisions.